The-Taimaka-Project/health-predictions/README.md

     - `packages/inference/run/etl.py`: Contains functions that load cleaned data from Postgres and returns weekly dataframes.
     - `packages/inference/run/etl_deterioration.py`: Contains functions that take in weekly dataframes and return time series.
     - `packages/inference/run/util.py`: Contains utility functions used throughout.
+- `.github/workflows/main.yml`: Configuration file that automates deployment and scheduling when a PR is merged to main.

 The full directory structure is shown below.
 The `hello` directory contains code I was using to test DO Functions, and the `to_archive` directory contains the raw R&D code that was used to develop these models.
 ```
+├── .github
+│   └── workflows
+│       └── main.yml
 ├── README.md
 ├── project.yml
 ├── packages